TheRadischen/odin-utils/sort/blitsort/README.md

 ---
 fast stable adaptive sorting with only 512 stack space // can be changed in blitsort.odin

+on average 5x faster than slice.sort() for small types

+can sort #soa

 Cons
 ---
 big binary size (havent measured yet), be carefull not to create too many inscances with parapoly